 In the teashop’s inglenook.

-His autobiographical blank verse poem Summoned by Bells captured early childhood with a pithy:
+The autobiographical blank verse poem Summoned by Bells captured the tragic brevity of childhood with a pithy:

 Childhood is measured out by sounds and smells